dbp/cpcj/_interviews/mark-lotto.md

 freelance and a little more regular voices.
 I don't really think you can build something entirely on freelance.

-_From what I've read, Matter is all about long-form journalism.
-However, there are many short articles on your page._
+_<bold>From what I've read, Matter is all about long-form journalism.
+However, there are many short articles on your page.</bold>_

 Yeah, I would say that long-form journalism is sort of one tool on our belt.
 In the sense that I think of what we do as big journalism, we